Key takeaways:

 Headaches

-Allergies typically last for as long as the trigger is present.
-This may be the entire spring or fall if you have seasonal allergies.
-Or it could be longer if you have year-round allergies.
+Allergies can last the entire spring or fall if you have seasonal allergies.
+Or they can last longer if you have year-round allergies.
+Allergy treatment can help ease allergy symptoms.

 Can you stop allergies from turning into a sinus infection?